anegg0/gr0wing-hugo/content/posts/2013-03-31-suffering-is-only-an-option.md

 More importantly, what was I going to tell myself?
 Talking about a self-esteem issue&#8230;

-It was time to draw conclusions from this failure,  and I had to do it before my mind settled for a negative belief (&#8220;I&#8217;m crap&#8221; being one of them).
+It was time to draw conclusions from this failure,  and I had to do it before my mind settled for a negative belief ("I&#8217;m crap" being one of them).

 There was an unlimited supply of justifications available to me, things like: